 Although this is the shortest crossing point to Skye, it can also be a daunting place because of the tidal flow funneling between Skye and the mainland.
 The 1878 Edition of the Royal Tourist Handbook to the Highlands and Islands warned that in Kyle Rhea "the tides race at 7 and 8 miles an hour, and with a head gale might baffle the steamers to force a passage.
 In southerly storms the wind against the tide creates an extraordinary uproar".

 The Kylerhea ferry is reached on the mainland side by a ten mile road that leaves the main A87 at Shiel Bridge.
-This follows a magnificent route of almost alpine character that was built in 1815 to replace the earlier road used by the military to get to Bernera Barracks.
+This follows a magnificent route that is almost alpine in character over the Mam Ratagan Pass.
+This road was built in 1815 (and rebuilt in the 1980s) to replace the earlier route used by the military to get to Bernera Barracks.

 On the Skye side the road from Kylerhea connects to the main Broadford to Kyleakin road via a not so long but equally mountainous single track road.
 For more information about Scotland's single track roads and how to drive them, visit our feature page on driving single track roads.